Concatenate Strings in Python: +, +=, join(), and more

 This article explains how to concatenate strings or join a list of strings in Python.

-You can concatenate string literals ('...' or "...") and string variables with the + operator.
+You can concatenate both string literals ('...' or "...") and string variables using the + operator.

 s = 'aaa' + 'bbb' + 'ccc'